brynpickering/wind-spores/README.md

     conda env create -f environment.yaml

+### Data to be retrieved manually
-You also will need some intermediate data to complete parts of the workflow, where access to this data via an online API is difficult or impossible.
-You will need to prepare this data yourself before initiating the analysis, then point to the data filepaths in `config/full.yaml`:
+You will need some intermediate data to complete parts of the workflow, where access to this data via an online API is difficult or impossible.
+You will need to prepare this data yourself before initiating the analysis.

-1. COSMO-REA2 wind speed log law coefficients (`cosmo-rea2-wind-speed-coeffs`).
+1. [COSMO-REA2 wind speed log law coefficients](https://reanalysis.meteo.uni-bonn.de/?Download_Data___COSMO-REA2).
 The coefficients "A" and "z" which describe the relationship between vertical height above ground and wind speed at every COSMO-REA2 gridcell, based on the equation ``speed = A log(height) - A log(z)``.
 For an example of the code to derive these coefficients, see the script `log_law_coefficients.py` where we undertake the proess for the NEWA dataset.
-The data should be split into one file per year.
+The data should be split into one file per year and placed in `data/cosmo_rea2_A_Z/{year}.nc`.

-2. Measured hourly turbine electricity generation data, for comparison with simulated data (`turbine-output`).
+2. Measured hourly turbine electricity generation data, for comparison with simulated data.
 This data is provided to us under a restricted license, so we cannot include it directly in this repository, nor can we host it elsewhere online.
 If you provide your own data, it should be a netcdf with turbine/farm site name as the data variables, and `datetime` (e.g. `YYYY-mm-DD HH:MM`) and `height` (hub height) as the data dimensions.
+To be placed in `data/turbine_power_output_update_for_windspores.nc`.

+3. [EU-DEM slope data](https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1-0-and-derived-products/).
+"Full European Coverage" raster to be placed in `.data/eudem_slop_3035_europe.tif`.

+Futhermore, there are two files needed by the `solar-and-wind-potentials` submodule (`European Settlement Map 2012, Release 2017, 100m` & `World Exclusive Economic Zones v10`) which should be placed in the data directory of the this workflow (i.e., not in the submodule data directory).
+Details on the data sources can be found in the submodule README.
+The capacity factor data referenced in that README is not necessary to run this workflow.

 ## Run the analysis